 I had been looking for a new range of comfortable and practical fabrics for the shop for a while.
-I am delighted to present the material I chose: Punta Di Roma!
+I’m delighted to introduce the material I chose: Punta Di Roma!

-Yes, there are plenty of fabrics on the market but some are adopted immediately, almost instinctively.
+Yes, there are plenty of fabrics on the market, but some are adopted immediately, almost instinctively.
 You know... those materials that reassure, flatter the figure, forgive small cutting mistakes, and above all, make you want to sew again and again.
-Punta di Roma is undoubtedly part of that category.
+Punta di Roma definitely belongs to that category.

-Halfway between jersey and woven fabric, Punta di Roma is a must-have in the modern wardrobe and I will tell you why!
+Halfway between jersey and woven fabric, Punta di Roma is a must-have in the modern wardrobe, and I’ll tell you why!

-Structured without being rigid, stretchy without being soft, it embodies that subtle balance sought by both designers and demanding seamstresses.
+Structured without being stiff, stretchy without being loose, it embodies that subtle balance sought by both designers and demanding seamstresses.

 So, are you following me on this discovery?